biandc/nhole/README.md

 ▀
 ```

-nhole is an intranet penetration tool (agent).
+nhole is an intranet penetration tool.

 ## config